robbiejdunne/robbiejdunne.github.io/_posts/2019-04-11-lauri-markkanen.md

 ### The problem with Boylen

 Under Boylen, the Bulls have slowed down, forcing Markkanen to create more of his own shots against packed defenses in the half-court.
-They are also taking less 3 points attempts.
+They are also taking less 3 points attempts and scoring less so it's obvious that a player will struggle in a struggling team.

 <img src="{{ site.url }}{{ site.baseurl }}/images/lauri/points.png" alt="Lauri Markkanen">